MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 ---
-title: How to - How to use Calico network policy
+title: How to - Use Calico network policy to secure pod traffic
-description: Learn about network policy in Azure Kubernetes Service (AKS) on Azure Stack HCI. ms.topic: conceptual ms.date: 03/03/2021 ms.custom: fasttrack-edit
+description: Learn about using network policy to secure traffic between pods in Azure Kubernetes Service (AKS) on Azure Stack HCI. ms.topic: conceptual ms.date: 03/03/2021 ms.custom: fasttrack-edit